EvoArt/EvoArt.github.io/menu1.md

 # The Ecological Detective

 These pages won't have much text.
 All the text is in the book.
-This is just for implementation (code) details)
+This is just for implementation (code) details.

 \toc

 ## Chapter 1 and 2

-There's not a lot of maths here, so I've just included a bit of visualisation to go with [Box 2.1](../ecodetect/box_2_1.html)
+There's not a lot of maths here, so I've just included a bit of visualisation to go with [Box 2.1](/ecodetect/box_2_1/index.html)